|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 The content of these pages has been almost entirely left as they were written so the majority are using the versions of HTML current at the time.
 They still display fine on all current browsers which are all remarkably backward compatible (but will throw all sorts of warningss on modern HTML validation services).

-Mobile devices such as phones and pads had however not been thought of in the early days and the switch to a 'Responsive' design to take into account touch screens and small displays along with use of HTML5 arrived at part 25 (January - December 2014).
-Earlier pages are best displayed on a computer.
+Mobile devices such as phones and pads had however not been thought of in the early days and the switch to a 'Responsive' design to take into account touch screens and small displays along with use of HTML5 arrived at part 25 (January - December 2014) with some retrospective changes made under HTML 4.01 back to part 23 (late 2012) where Cinnamon was first introduced.
+Earlier pages are best displayed on a computer (or large pad).

 The home page was started just before we went on holiday in February 1996, for all the wrong reasons.
 We had seen in PC Direct Magazine that CompuServe had produced a Home Page Wizard and that it gave the opportunity to register an alias for our ID instead of the 101520,547 which nobody can ever remember.
 We therefore put together, in a few hours, a single page saying who we were, that it would be developed when we learnt more, added our Email address and went on holiday.
 Technology pull with little thought to the potential user!